fantasycalendar/FoundryVTT-Tagger/README.md

 ### Set Tags

-Set the tags on an PlaceableObject
+Set the tags on a PlaceableObject

 `Tagger.setTags(PlaceableObject|Array, String|Array)`